 The drug and alcohol intervention process quite simply is an organized approach done with family, friends, and an interventionist.
-It is to convince an addict to go for help and realize his or her addiction is affecting their lives and the lives of the people around them.
-An intervention is usually a last resort for most families, and is done after the family has gone through so much and really has nowhere else to turn.
+It is to convince an addict to go for help and realize his or her addiction is affecting their life and the lives of the people around them.
+An intervention is usually the last resort for most families and is done after the family has gone through so much and really has nowhere else to turn.
 In many situations, the intervention is done because the addict is at that point where their addiction may kill them.
 A drug intervention that is done successfully will help an addict transition into a suitable drug and alcohol rehabilitation center.

-How does intervention work?
+How does an intervention work?

-Much of the intervention process is done on the days leading up to the intervention, where the interventionist counsels the family, and develops a plan to speak with the addict.
+Much of the intervention process is done on the days leading up to the intervention, where the interventionist counsels the family and develops a plan to speak with the addict.
 What should be expected includes:

 Education and information for family and friends

 Information is shared and support is offered to one another

 A meeting is then scheduled with the person to perform the intervention

 The counsel from the addiction professional will be a great help to the family, and it is recommended they listen to the professionals, and agree to work with them not against them no matter how hard the process may become.

 What happens if there is no intervention specialist used?